invoiceninja/invoiceninja/docs/configure.rst

    0 8 * * * /usr/local/bin/php /path/to/ninja/artisan ninja:send-invoices
    0 8 * * * /usr/local/bin/php /path/to/ninja/artisan ninja:send-reminders

+Email Queues
+""""""""""""

+Add `QUEUE_DRIVER=database` or `QUEUE_DRIVER=redis` to the .env file to enable email queues.

+If you select `database` you can process the jobs by running `php artisan queue:listen`.

 Postmark bounce and open notifications
 """"""""""""""""""""""""""""""""""""""